microsoft/webvalidate/README.md

   - -u
   - BASE_URL
     - base URL and optional path to the test files (http or https)
+      - The files are read at startup only
+      - If the URL isn't available, WebV will exit with a non-zero exit code
       - ex: `https://raw.githubusercontent.com/microsoft/webvalidate/main/TestFiles/`
 - --delay-start int
   - DELAY_START